mozilla/CookieRestrictionsBreakageStudy/docs/TESTPLAN.md

 * (Create profile: <https://developer.mozilla.org/Firefox/Multiple_profiles>, or via some other method)
 * Navigate to _about:config_ and set the following preferences.
 (If a preference does not exist, create it by right-clicking in the white area and selecting New -> String)
 * Set `shieldStudy.logLevel` to `All`.
 This permits shield-add-on log output in browser console.
-* Set `extensions.cookie-restrictions-breakage_shield_mozilla_org.test.variationName` to `ThirdPartyTracking` (or any other study variation/branch to test specifically)
+* Set `extensions.cookie-restrictions-breakage_shield_mozilla_org.test.variationName` to `ThirdPartyTrackingBasic` (or any other study variation/branch to test specifically)
 * Go to [this study's tracking bug](tbd: replace with your study's launch bug link in bugzilla) and install the latest add-on zip file

 ### Test Beta or other versions of Firefox